willpots/willpots.github.com/_posts/2014-04-15-more-coming-soon.md

 An alternative to the traditional events calendar, MiddMap shows Middlebury College events happening in the future.
 Using the official Middlebury events feed, MiddMap parses the "location" field and translations a placename to geographic coordinates.
 The site also allows for events to be filtered by start time.

 Currently, events are only ingested from the official college feed, but I intend to allow individual users to pull in their personal Facebook feeds as well as add their own events to the calendar.
+I'll also be adding an iPhone app at some point soon.

 Visit the site at [www.middmap.com](http://www.middmap.com).
 I'd love to hear any thoughts you may have -- dev {at} willpots {dotcom}.